Video conferencing platform Zoom has enjoyed a breakout year, thanks to the pandemic and rise of remote working.

 Free Zoom or paid?

-Zoom is available free of charge to anyone that might like to use it, and the basic free version offers all the facilities most people will need.
-However, as with anything, you get what you pay for, because the free version has its limitations.
+Zoom is available free of charge to anyone and the basic free version offers all the facilities most people will need.
+However, as with anything, you get what you pay for.

 It also supports unlimited one-on-one meetings, screen sharing, chat, virtual backgrounds, whiteboard and more.